-We will be working this semester on a joint project with the U.S. State Department's Office of Verification, Planning, and Outreach in the Bureau of Arms Control, Deterrence, and Stability (ADS).
+We will be working this semester on a joint project with the U.S. State Department's Bureau of East Asian and Pacific Affairs.
 The project is part of the U.S. State Department's Diplomacy Lab Program.
-We will spend the semester investigating ways to understand opinions related to weapons of mass destruction and conventional arms issues, especially among youth, within with United States.
+We will spend the semester investigating forced labor and supply chain due dilligence with respect to North Korea.
 The project will involve all aspects of our data analytic course materials.
 Students will meet with State Department officials at the beginning of the semester and then present their findings at the end of the semester.
 Students may have the option to continue working on the project in the fall of 2024.
 After completing their research, students will jointly prepare an executive summary, 10-15 page paper, Powerpoint presentation, and a short video on the project.
-These research projects will be shared with the Assistant Secretary for the Bureau of Arms Control, Deterrence, and Stability at the U.S. Department of State and other State Department officials.
+These research projects will be shared with the Special Envoy on North Korean Human Rights Issues and other State Department officials.
 You will also prepare your own short overview of the project, highlighting your individual work.
 More information on the project will be shared during our first meetings.
 We have set aside work days throughout the semester.